hainayanda/AttributeKit/README.md

 ]
 ```

-Use it in your target as a `AttributeKit`
+Use it in your target as an `AttributeKit`

 ```swift
  .target(